 Welcome to HSTAT!

 The High School of Telecommunication Arts and Technology (HSTAT) is a big school that acts like a small one.
 Located in the Bay Ridge section of Brooklyn, HSTAT is a friendly and supportive place that attracts students of different abilities and backgrounds.
-It’s also a bustling place with roughly 1300 students and a nice array of courses and activities to ensure that there’s something for everyone!
+It’s also a bustling place with roughly 1300 students and a wide array of courses and activities to ensure that there’s something for everyone!

 Information & News